1. DEBT SOLUTIONS

 Benefits of Consumer Credit Counseling

-Seeking out credit counseling can help when you’re in debt and can’t see a clear way out.
-Some of the ways a consumer credit-counseling service might be able to help you include:
+Seeking out credit counseling can help when you’re in debt and can’t navigate out on your own.
+Some of the ways a consumer credit-counseling service might be able to help you as a DMP enrollee include:

 • Reviewing your budget to find expenses that you might be able to reduce or eliminate